 How to become a fitness trainer is one of the most frequently asked questions lately.
-Regardless of the rise or fall of the popularity of the fitness industry, there is always a demand for good specialists, makes many fans of a healthy lifestyle look for entry points into such an actively growing market.
-This extremely relevant topic we will discuss right now.
+Regardless of the rise or fall of the popularity of the fitness industry, there is always a demand for good specialists.
+This makes many fans of a healthy lifestyle look for entry points into the profession.
+This exact topic will be considered in this article.

-Imagine that you wondered how to become a fitness trainer from scratch and set a goal for yourself to get a job at a sports club.
-The first question that will arise in your mind is “What do i need for this”?
-Under this general question lies a lot of smaller and more specific ones, such as: what kind of education you need to have, what kind of knowledge you need to obtain, what kind of experience you need to gain, what kind of diplomas or certificates are needed, and so on and so on.
+So, let’s imagine that you are wondering how to become a fitness trainer from scratch and have set yourself the goal of getting a job in a fitness club.
+The first question that arises in your head is what is needed for this?
+Under this rather general question lie many smaller and more specific ones, such as: what kind of education you need to have, what knowledge you need to have, what kind of experience you need, what diplomas or certificates you need, and so on and so forth.
 Well, let’s try to answer these questions in order, however, not only these, but also some others.

-The first thing you need to have before you set a goal to look for a job is experience.
-And I mean not the experience of working as a fitness trainer, which you of course don’t have yet.
-I mean the experience of self-study in the gym, which gives you an opportunity to understand how the club works, what the staff does, how the training process goes, what kind of equipment are there, what does it need for and how does it works.
-Experience shows that it will be more than enough for you to work out on your own for about 4 to 6 months to master at least a basic understanding of how does this fitness club works and functions.
+The first thing you need to know before you set out to find a job is experience.
+And I don’t mean the experience of working as a trainer, which you naturally don’t have yet.
+I mean the experience of self-study in the gym, so that you understand how the club is organized, how the staff works, how the training process goes, what kind of simulators are there in the club, what they are for and how to work on them.
+Experience shows that it will be quite enough for you to work out on your own for about 4-6 months, in order to master at least a basic understanding of how a fitness club works and functions.
 So, how to Become a Fitness Trainer?
 Tip #1: Learn how a fitness trainer works.
-It’s advisable to follow the work of the trainers, how they look, how they behave, how they communicate, how they train their clients and how they train themselves, if they train at all.
-For you, this will be a great help for you in your quest on how to become a fitness trainer.
+It’s advisable to follow the work of the trainers, how they look, how they behave, how they communicate, how they train clients and how they train themselves.
+This will be a great help for you in your quest on how to become a fitness trainer.

-The second thing that will play into your hands is at least a small working out experience with a skilled person in this craft, which could be your friend, relative or acquaintance, but it would be better if you would work out together with an already employed fitness trainer.
-You can get from him all the necessary information about the basic principles of building workouts, about the basics of proper nutrition, about various sports supplements and their application, however, not only.
-Such a person is also could give you lots of advices about how to become a fitness trainer.
+The second thing that will play into your hands is at least a small amount of experience with a skilled person in this craft, such as your friend, relative or acquaintance, but it is better if it’s joint training with a practicing certified fitness trainer.
+From him you can get the necessary information about the basic principles of building workouts, about the basics of proper nutrition, about various sports supplements and their use, however, not only.
+Such a person will most likely help with questions about how to become a fitness trainer.
 This is tip #2: find and hire a personal trainer.
-By training on your own and absorbing knowledge from an experienced trainer, at this stage you will be able to understand in the best way for yourself, firstly, most of the aspects of the training process, the features of working as a coach, and what’s the most important – is this profession really interesting for you or not.
+By training on your own and absorbing knowledge from an experienced trainer, at this stage you will be able to understand in the best way for yourself, firstly, most of the aspects of the training process, secondly, the features of the profession of a fitness trainer, and thirdly, are you interested in this profession at all.

-If you want to become a fitness trainer, you need to learn this craft properly.
-And at the initial stage you have two ways to make it happen: to learn from an experienced fitness trainer (what we just discussed above), or to complete a special training course for fitness trainers (or trainers of group classes, martial arts, dancing, swimming, etc.).
-When you will apply for a job, in the first case, it will be harder for you to prove your knowledge, because there will be no any supporting document.
-You were taught by a friend.
-Even if his knowledge is actual and relevant, you can’t expect that employer will believe you.
-Even if he will, it means only that he wants to give you a chance to prove yourself in the first months of work.
-In the second case, you are more likely to get a job, because the level of your qualification is confirmed by a specific document.
-However, experience shows that this document is not always an indicator of the appropriate qualification of the future specialist.
+So, in order to become a personal fitness trainer, you need to learn the craft accordingly.
+And at the initial stage, you have two ways of development: learn from an experienced fitness trainer (which we have just reviewed), or take a training course of a gym instructor (or an instructor of group classes, martial arts, dancing, swimming and so on).
+When applying for a job, in the first case it will be more difficult for you to prove your knowledge, since there will be no supporting document behind.
+An acquaintance just taught you.
+How much his knowledge is correct and relevant, you will either prove at an interview, or with a successful coincidence of circumstances – during the first months of work.
+In the second case, you have a better chance of getting a job, since the level of your qualifications is confirmed by a very specific and credible document.
+Tip #3: take specialized training courses for trainers and receive a document (diploma or certificate) confirming your qualifications.

 Experience in sports

-The fourth factor that plays into your hands is the experience in sports.
+Another factor that plays into your hands is your experience in sports.
 Why?
-Well, this is very simple.
-A person involved or engaged in sports, objectively knows more than others about training process and how it should be built.
-What is daily regimen and proper nutrition.
-What is motivation, goal setting and hard work to achieve it.
-In other words, even a cyclist, skier or swimmer who wants to become a fitness trainer will have a higher chance of finding a job than someone who has never been involved in sports.
-Even if you are 30, 40 or 50 years old and you cannot boast of an athletic physique, the knowledge and experience that you have already took from sports will definitely play into your hands.
+Everything is very simple.
+A person who is or has been involved in sports objectively knows more than others about what the training process is and how it’s built.
+What is the regime and proper nutrition.
+What is motivation, goal setting and hard work towards achieving it.
+In other words, even a cyclist, skier or swimmer who wants to become a fitness trainer will have a better chance of finding employment than someone who has never played sports.
+Even if you are 30, 40 or 50 years old and you cannot boast of an athletic physique, the knowledge and experience in sports will definitely play into your hands.
 Tip #4: go in for sports (any).

-The fifth factor is the experience of working with people.
-It is even better for you if it will be experience in sales.
-Communication plays an important role in the daily activities of a fitness trainer, a large role is played by communication.
-The potential trainer should be sociable and communicative, and definitely not shy and timid.
-If you want to become a fitness trainer it is very important to be able to advertise and promote yourself.
-Every day you will have to constantly convince people that you are the person who will lead them to the result in the shortest terms.
-That you are better than other trainers, that you know more, have more experience in dietology for example, or you are the only one who have an experience in working with back injuries, or you have successfully prepared athletes for competitions, etc. etc. Communication is the greatest art, which can be learned and mastered only in practice.
+One of the most important factors is experience talking to people.
+Better yet, experience in sales.
+Communication plays an important role in the daily activities of a fitness trainer.
+A potential trainer absolutely must be sociable and communicative, and definitely not shy and timid.
+If you want to become a fitness trainer, it’s very important to be able to advertise, market yourself and sell your services.
+Every day you will have to constantly convince people that you are the person who will lead them to the result in the shortest terms possible.
+That you are better than other trainers, that you know more, you have more experience, you are better versed in nutrition, for example, or only you have experience in working with back injuries, or only you have successfully prepared athletes for competitions.
+Communication is the greatest art that can only be learned through practice.
+Tip #5: develop your communication skills.